2 sites for $49.99 ·

 Changed07

 • Wizard suggestions are now generated entirely from runtime detection.
-Earlier builds checked whether a plugin's asset slug appeared in a page's HTML — a weak signal because plugins like Bookly, Contact Form 7, and WooCommerce enqueue scripts on every page even when their shortcodes aren't used.
-The new detector asks WordPress directly which plugin owns each shortcode, block, post type, or shop page, so the answer is correct out of the box and survives plugin updates without our library being touched.
+Earlier builds checked whether a plugin's asset slug appeared in a page's HTML — a weak signal because plugins like Bookly, Contact Form 7, and WooCommerce enqueue scripts on every page even when their content isn't used.
+The new detector resolves the actual ownership of each piece of content, so the answer is correct out of the box and survives plugin updates without our library being touched.

 • License page rewritten — state-aware hero (Live / Warning / Expired / Free), four-cell meta grid (license key, activated date, last heartbeat, expiry with days-left badge), inline activation card, and a clearer Developer Mode card with explicit warnings about what the toggle exposes.